Patriots Day (2016)

 Few movie stars can pull off as convincing a baffled-everyman-facing-mighty-challenges act as Wahlberg and it serves him well, his plucky cop caught up in a savage act of terrorism and its immediate fallout.
 Portraying homicide detective Tommy Saunders – hobbled by a barely explained knee injury and in the dog house for an unspecified infraction – Wahlberg channels the admirable spirit of his native city, displaying with brio its grit and willingness to weather even the most towering of challenges.

 In their immediate wake, Berg conveys the slick efficiency of American law enforcement.
-Alongside civic leaders, the FBI is instantly in control, headed up by Richard DesLauriers, played by Kevin Bacon, a rottweiler of an investigator as quick to fasten onto the minutiae of a crime scene as he is to address the toilet shortage in his makeshift HQ.
+Alongside civic leaders, the FBI is instantly in control, headed up by Richard DesLauriers (Kevin Bacon), a rottweiler of an investigator as quick to fasten onto the minutiae of a crime scene as he is to address the toilet shortage in his makeshift HQ.
 With Wahlberg's shaken eyewitness serving as an expert on the lie of the land, the investigators pursue their quarry.

 A relentless pace, even in these procedural moments, holds the attention.
 As the Tsarnaevs are identified, traced and located, the narrative paints their own experiences over those days, stitched together from the testimonies that eventually brought the younger brother, Dzhokhar, to his current residence on death row.
-There is no shying away from the savagery of those actions and concluding gun fight on the streets of small-town America is terrifying in its intensity.
-That said, the obvious bond between the pair will test sympathies.
+There is no shying away from the savagery of those actions and the concluding gun fight on the streets of small-town America is terrifying in its intensity.
+That said, the obvious bond between the pair undoubtedly draws sympathy.

 Some of the film's more considered trappings succeed, some do not.
-The intermittent image of a state trooper standing watch over a dead child is beautifully understated, while at the other end of the scale Yang's sweary condemnation of the Tsarnaevs after they hijack his car is little more than a shot of gauche Americana.
+The intermittent image of a state trooper standing watch over the unclaimed body of murdered child is beautifully understated, while, at the other end of the scale, Yang's sweary condemnation of the Tsarnaevs after they hijack his car is little more than a shot of gauche Americana.